adam-p/markdown-here/README.md

 ### Replies and Piecemeal Conversion

 Sometimes you don't want to convert the entire email; sometimes your email isn't entirely Markdown.
 The primary example of this is when you're writing a reply to an email: what you wrote -- either at the top or inline -- may be in Markdown, but no part of the original is.
-If you convert the entire email, the original will lose all formatting (at best).
+If you convert the entire email, the original will lose all formatting (or get otherwise messed up).

 To convert only part of the email, select the text (with your mouse or keyboard), right-click on it, and click the "Markdown Toggle" menu item.
 Your selection is magically rendered into pretty HTML.